Lukas-Elsrode/Kronforst_Scale_Project/README.md

  'beige': 'rgb(245,245,220)'}
 ```

+Notice how the RGB values present in the sampled data corespond to a much larger and varied set of tuples than in the
+above definition of the labeled color as defined by CSS3.
+As such, I needed to develop a way to better define the color of scales
+by using their RGB values to cluster them together into some definable broad set of colors.

 #### Closest Data

-The color is labeled as the closest color to the reference default color values in color.py
+In this data-set the color is labeled as the closest color to the reference default color values in color.py
-given the associated RBG value of the scale.
+given the associated RBG value of the scale shown below.

 ```
 DEFAULT_COLORS = [